 Mobile gaming is the fastest-growing sector of the gaming world.
 It only makes sense that all the reasons we discussed for using a VPN for desktop or console gaming also apply to mobile gaming.

-Yes, you should probably be using a VPN for mobile gaming.
+Yes, you should probably use a quality VPN for mobile gaming.
 And yes, our recommended VPN services are all good options for a mobile gaming VPN.
-You’ll need to install the correct VPN app on your phone and select the right server, just as you would on your computer or console.
+You’ll need to install the correct app on your phone and select the right server, just as you would on your computer or console.
 We’ve even reviewed some of the best VPNs for Android here.

 Use WireGuard when gaming on mobile devices with a VPN